-Title Description Description Latest Note Community Energy Projects Energy/Fuel Switching initiative Energy & Sustainability Manager The Adur and Worthing Energy Switch went live in December 2013, supported by the UK's leading fuel switching company - IChoosr.
+Title Description Assigned To Latest Note Community Energy Projects Energy/Fuel Switching initiative Energy & Sustainability Manager Sustainability The Adur and Worthing Energy Switch went live in December 2013, supported by the UK's leading fuel switching company - IChoosr.
 The first auction closed in mid-February 2014 with over 300 registrations across both councils.
 Auctions now run every 4 months, approximately, and we participate in all rounds.
 The auctions have been an excellent way for residents to save money, with average savings offered to participants consistently being above £200 per annum nationally.
 Savings for people on pre-payment meters have also reached over £100 per annum per residence.
 Going forward we aim to increase the marketing of the scheme through the Wellbeing and Communities Teams and through local energy advisors such as Guild Care and the Transition Town Worthing Community Energy Shop.
-Install a gas supply to the electric only estate in Test Road, Lancing Housing efficiency me alongside £23 properties in Work continu non-Adur Hor As at Februar supplemented Adur Homes aims to provide a gas supply to an estate of approximately 200 properties, along with other energy asures.
-On 6/2/14 JSC approved a proposal for Adur Homes to contribute £54,000 to a scheme 37,500 grant funding from Scotia Gas Networks (SGN) to supply gas infrastructure to the Adur Homes Test Road - approximately 50%. es with SGN to offer affordable funding packages to the private sector element of Test Road so that nes properties can benefit from this scheme. ry 2015 work to connect over 200 properties in Sompting is due to commence in April 2015.
-This will be d with a package and advice for residents that are designed to match their individual circumstances. has set aside £118,000 in its 2015/16 Capital Programme in install Central Heating in Test Road pletion of gas supply.
-Solar PV Panels project Energy & Sustainability Manager A report will be submitted to the Joint Strategic Committee setting out the business case for the installation of S Panels on Adur Homes properties and on Council corporate properties.
+Install a gas supply to the electric only estate in Test Road, Lancing Head of Housing The project aims to provide a gas supply to an estate of approximately 200 properties, along with other ene efficiency measures.
+On 6/2/14 JSC approved a proposal for Adur Homes to contribute £54,000 to a sche alongside £237,500 grant funding from Scotia Gas Networks (SGN) to supply gas infrastructure to the Adur Horproperties in Test Road - approximately 50%.
+Work continues with SGN to offer affordable funding packages to the private sector element of Test Road so non-Adur Homes properties can benefit from this scheme.
+As at February 2015 work to connect over 200 properties in Sompting is due to commence in April 2015.
+This will supplemented with a package and advice for residents that are designed to match their individual circumstances.
+Adur Homes has set aside £118,000 in its 2015/16 Capital Programme in install Central Heating in Test Rofollowing completion of gas supply.
+Solar PV Panels project Energy & Sustainability Manager Sustainability A report will be submitted to the Joint Strategic Committee setting out the business case for the installation of S Panels on Adur Homes properties and on Council corporate properties.
 The project has been developed consultation with Your Energy Sussex.
-Worthing Energy Shop & SNUG workshops (Transition Town Worthing) Transition Town The transition town energy group have been focusing on reducing energy use, conserving energy and energy.
-The group have been using Colonnade House as the temporary location of the energy shop of March, it is run by volunteers as a drop-in centre 3 days a week and includes giving advice or tariffs/suppliers.
-The group have also been working on delivering local "Snug" draft-proofing workshop people to retrofit energy measures at home.
-Energy & Money Visitor, Guild Care Guild Care ave a post funded by Comic Relief for 3 years from 2013-2016 to offer home visits with a focus on ier/tariff switching, referrals to ECO for heating and insulation grants and income maximisation.
+Worthing Energy Shop & SNUG workshops (Transition Town Worthing) Transition Town Transition Town The transition town energy group have been focusing on reducing energy use, conserving energy and generating energy.
+The group have been using Colonnade House as the temporary location of the energy shop until end March, it is run by volunteers as a drop-in centre 3 days a week and includes giving advice on switching tariffs/suppliers.
+The group have also been working on delivering local "Snug" draft-proofing workshops to he people to retrofit energy measures at home.
+Energy & Money Visito r, Guild Care Guild Care ave a post funded by Comic Relief for 3 years from 2013-2016 to offer home visits with a focus on ier/tariff switching, referrals to ECO for heating and insulation grants and income maximisation.
 The